GRANT WINNER | HOUSING CONSTRUCTION

-Construction innovation has stalled for over a century.
-Fossil fuels are burned to manufacture concrete and steel, in the interest of buildings that few can afford.
-The system is reliant on importation, emissions and cost escalation.
+Construction innovation in affordable housing has been slow since the 1970s.
+Fossil fuels are burned to manufacture concrete and steel for buildings that few can afford.
+The system is reliant on imports and contributes to emissions and cost escalation.

-Through modular cross-laminated timber (CLT), Forterra dares us to imagine a future forest-to-home continuum where sustainably managed forests absorb our carbon, are responsibly harvested, and made into long-lasting, durable modules that fit together.
-Modular CLT is safer, more cost certain and more scalable than any other technology available today.
+Through Modular CLT, Forterra imagines a future forest-to-home continuum where sustainably managed forests absorb our carbon and are harvested responsibly for the production of long-lasting, durable modules.
+Modular CLT can be more cost certain and more scalable than many other technologies available today.

-Forterra’s challenge is to convert an older supply chain into a newer one, proving that it is in everybody’s interest to innovate.
+Forterra’s challenge is to convert an older supply chain into a newer one, demonstrating that innovation is in everybody’s best interest.

 SOLUTION: PROTOTYPING MODULAR CROSS-LAMINATED TIMBER

-Forterra capitalized two social impact funds to purchase enough land to build 1,500 attainable housing units using a standardized modular CLT chassis that the coalition developed over the past three years.
-The large wood panels, up to 14 feet by 60 feet, are big enough to create the entire floor plate for a one-, two- or three-bedroom apartment.
-The panels are more cost-certain and scalable than any other technology currently available, according to Forterra.
-The coalition is working on a per-module cost that will be 40% of market price.
+Since 2016, Forterra has capitalized on its social impact fund, Strong Communities Fund, to purchase enough land to build 1,500 attainable housing units using a standardized Modular CLT chassis that the coalition developed over the past three years.
+The large CLT panels, up to 14 feet by 60 feet, are used to create the entire floor plate for a single module.

 “We are mayors, we are engineers, we are tribes, we are investors, we are Black communities.
 We are immigrant communities.
 We are here to build better housing together.“